Mystics in Bali: Plot

-Cathy's head returns to her body, her illness is cured, and the blood she devoured invigorates the Queen's youthfulness and power.
+Cathy's head returns to her body, her illness is cured, and the blood she consumed invigorates the Queen's youthfulness and power.
 They transform into snakes, and Cathy awakens as a human and vomits mice.
 During the night, in the form of fireballs, the Queen and Cathy defeat one of the Queen's enemies.
 The unknown woman witnesses Cathy's head flying, and she tells Machesse, who informs his colleagues of the evil and retreats to meditate.
 The Queen appears to Cathy as a young woman and detaches her head again.
 Machesse finds Cathy's headless body, and the townspeople attempt to ward off the flying head.
 Machesse tells Mahendra that Cathy is no longer the woman he loves, and they bury her body to prevent the head from reattaching.
 Mahendra dreams of Cathy, who pleads for her body to be exhumed.

 That night, the Queen and the flying head appear to Machesse and Mahendra in the graveyard.
 The Queen, revealed to be an old rival of Machesse, uses her powers to disinter Cathy's body.
 The head reattaches, and the Queen electrocutes Machesse and slices his neck, killing him.
 The unknown woman, revealed to be Mahendra's former lover, tries to attack the Queen but is killed.
 Mahendra's uncle Oka appears and attacks the Queen.
 The Queen transforms into a humanoid pig, which Oka stabs in the heart with a dagger.
 Becoming a masked figure, the Queen shoots energy at Oka, who projects energy in return, causing an explosion.
 The Queen and Cathy are killed by the sunrise.